Unraveling a toxic nightmare: More wells show 'forever chemicals'

 The kids eat vegetables right out of the garden, play in the dirt and guzzle down big glasses of water on hot days.
 They practically live in the couple's swimming pool.
 But now, those precious memories turn her stomach.

-Next door, Ashley Goodrup and her fiancé, Troy Reny, had big plans for their first home, located on six acres.
+Next door, Ashley Gooldrup and her fiancé, Troy Reny, had big plans for their first home, located on six acres.

 "I am supposed to be getting married on this property next year," Ashley said.